Frances Knorr

-Frances Lydia Alice Knorr (10 December 1868 – 15 January 1894) was an English migrant to Australia, known as the Baby Farming Murderess.
+Frances Lydia Alice Knorr (10 December 1868 – 15 January 1894) was an English serial killer known as the Baby Farming Murderess.
 She was found guilty of strangling an infant and hanged on Monday 15 January 1894.

 Early life and marriage

-Frances Knorr was born as Minnie Thwaites in London, England on 10 December 1868.
-She immigrated to Sydney, in the Colony of New South Wales, in 1887.
+Frances Knorr was born to Minnie Thwaites in London, England on 10 December 1868.
+She immigrated to Sydney in the Colony of New South Wales in 1887.
 Her father was reportedly William Sutton Thwaites, a tailor from Chelsea.
-Initially she worked as a domestic servant and married Rudolph (or "Randolph") Knorr, a German immigrant.
+Initially, she worked as a domestic servant and married Rudolph (or "Randolph") Knorr, a German immigrant.
 She later had an affair with one Edward Thompson and moved to Melbourne; however, the short-lived affair was not successful and Knorr had to find a means to support herself and her daughter.

 Baby farming

-In February 1892, Australia was in the midst of a depression and jobs were scarce when Rudolph Knorr was sent to prison for selling furniture he had bought on hire purchase.
-Pregnant and penniless, Frances decided to set up business as a child minder (or more specifically baby farming), and moved around Melbourne frequently using both her maiden and married names.
+In February 1892, Victoria was in the midst of a depression and jobs were scarce when Rudolph Knorr was sent to prison for selling furniture he had bought on hire purchase.
+Pregnant and penniless, Frances decided to set up business as a child minder (or more specifically baby farming), and moved around Melbourne, frequently using both her maiden and married names.

 Frances Knorr strangled some of the babies she could not place elsewhere or sell to childless couples.
 While she was living on Moreland Road in the Melbourne suburb of Brunswick, she buried a victim in the garden, then two others at her subsequent residence in Davis Street.